Shobhit-S-Baghel/BHARATVERSE/README.md

 * **Architecture:** Single-page application structure (`BHARATVERSE_final.html`) using DOM manipulation for seamless dashboard transitions.
 * **Typography & Styling:** Custom CSS Grid/Flexbox layouts, Google Fonts (Merriweather, Inter), and native CSS variables for theme switching.

+## To visit the website follow this link https://sage-babka-bef39c.netlify.app/
 ## 💻 How to Run Locally

 Because the project is entirely client-side, running it is incredibly simple: